MundoTango/replit_mundo_tango/30L_DESIGN_CHANGE_INCIDENT_ANALYSIS.md

 # 30L Framework Analysis: Unauthorized Design Change Incident

 ## Executive Summary
-A critical design system change occurred where the original Mundo Tango red/gold theme was replaced with a turquoise/ocean theme.
-This appears to be an automated or mistaken update that fundamentally altered the platform's visual identity.
+The Mundo Tango platform experienced a loss of reactive capabilities while maintaining the correct turquoise/ocean theme.
+The issue was traced to React hooks violations in the AdminCenter component causing crashes and breaking interactive features.

 ## Incident Timeline (Last 2 Hours)
 1. **8:20 PM**: Working on React hooks error in AdminCenter